Brandon-Rozek/website/content/research/reinforcementlearning/notes/mcmethods.md

+---
-# Chapter 5: Monte Carlo Methods
+title: Chapter 5 - Monte Carlo Methods
+showthedate: false
+math: true
+---

 Monte Carlo methods do not assume complete knowledge of the environment.
 They require only *experience* which is a sample sequence of states, actions, and rewards from actual or simulated interaction with an environment.